Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Step 2.
 Access the Settings Menu for the Message App

-There's two ways of doing it—either launch the settings app on your phone, choose the message app and then go to settings, or alternatively, as I do below, launch the message app and then access its settings directly.
+There's two ways of doing it—either launch the Settings app on your phone, choose the message app in Apps & notifications and then go to its settings, or alternatively, as I do below, launch the message app and then access its settings directly.

 - Open the message app on your phone by tapping on its icon.